beToiba/MyVAmp/README.md

 # MyVAmp
 First of all a Behringer V-Amp settings library.
-Lateron extensions for other virtual amp systems.

 Lateron:
 - extensions for other virtual amp systems